psx-spx/psx-spx.github.io/docs/konamisystem573.md

   possible.
 - The 700B01 BIOS contains references to the ability to boot from a FAT filesystem on a CF card inserted into a PCMCIA slot, which would actually be impossible due to the way the slots are wired up.
-That definitely needs more research.
+The H8/3644 check is also completely different from the one performed by the 700A01 shell.

 ## Differences vs. PS1